 - To connect and control the remote machine itself.

 Microsoft has worked hard to secure RDP connections over time, but weaknesses and new vulnerabilities add to the continuously increasing attack surface.
 The way RDP is built, its architecture can open many security risks for attackers to take advantage such as the pre-existing encryption vulnerabilities, the option to use lower-level encryption settings and the overall nature of remote desktops which have open ports, services, and the power to grant admin access remotely all come together and can cause a security risk.

 As mentioned earlier, one of the most common attacks is intercepting the traffic of the remote connection, also known as man-in-the-middle (MITM)attacks.
 Brute force attacks are also a popular attack vector in which the attacker tries to guess a valid user’s credentials by sending hundreds and thousands of login requests simultaneously.
 You may notice that RDP encryption, misconfiguration or vulnerabilities are common in penetration test reports.

 Match made in heaven: RDP and Ransomware.

-With the increase in cyber-attacks, typically ransomware, it is noteworthy that a large percentage of ransomware attacks use RDP as an attack vector.
+With the increase in cyber-attacks, typically ransomware, it is noteworthy that many ransomware attacks use RDP as an attack vector.
 Below are the stats for the last quarter of 2020:

 Needless to say, one must be vigilant when using RDP either for personal use or in a corporate environment.

 Remote desktop vulnerabilities arise due to weaknesses or flaws in the design of RDP or the implementation.
 Since RDP allows users to interact with and control the remote machine, there are no limits to what an attacker can accomplish once that initial connection is made via RDP.
 To make matters worse, RDP vulnerabilities are “wormable”, which means that the exploit code can self-replicate from one machine to another resulting in the entire network being compromised.
-This is one of the main reasons why RDP vulnerabilities are used as one of the most common attack techniques in the spread of ransomware.
+This is one of the main reasons RDP vulnerabilities are used as one of the most common attack techniques in spreading ransomware.